gbv/paia/paia.md

 ## Data types

-The following data types are supported:
+The following data types are used to define request and response format:

 string
   : A Unicode string.
 Strings MAY be empty.